scope-lab-vu/deep-nn-car/README.md

 Components and assembly of DeepNnCar can be found at: [Components and Assembly](https://github.com/scope-lab-vu/deep-nn-car/wiki/Components-and-Assembly)

+Configuring the server and client can be performed by following the instructions at [Configuring server and client](https://github.com/scope-lab-vu/deep-nn-car/wiki/Configuring-the-Server-and-Client)

 Some other Safety features implemented on DeepNNCar can be found at: [DeepNNCar Safety Features](https://github.com/scope-lab-vu/deep-nn-car/wiki/DeepNNCar-features)

+Some common errors we encountered during our experiments is discussed in [Troubleshooting common eroors](https://github.com/scope-lab-vu/deep-nn-car/wiki/Troubleshooting)

 # Sensors and Actuations